HakaiInstitute/kelp-o-matic/docs/faqs.md

 to worry about them, but by reading them and making the suggested adjustments, you may find processing to proceed more quickly.

-**Will Kelp-o-Matic work for my data, which is not from western North America?**
+**Will Kelp-O-Matic work for my data, which is not from western North America?**

-While Kelp-o-Matic was trained primarily on data from British Columbia and California, it has shown good performance in other regions like Alaska and Patagonia.
+While Kelp-O-Matic was trained primarily on data from British Columbia and California, it has shown good performance in other regions like Alaska and Patagonia.
 The model may work best with imagery similar to our training data, but we actively work to improve its performance across different geographical areas.
 If you find the model isn't performing well with your data, please contact us - we're interested in expanding the model's capabilities and may be able to optimize it for your specific region.

-**Will Kelp-o-Matic work better on my images if I pass in sensor band X for instead of e.g. the red band?**
+**Will Kelp-O-Matic work better on my images if I pass in sensor band X for instead of e.g. the red band?**

 Most likely no, this won't work.
 The model is specifically trained to use the relationships between the RGB (and NIR, for certain models) bands to determine if kelp/mussels are present.